janhesters/geromekevin/content/blog/updater-functions-in-setstate/index.md

 ReactDOM.render(<StateExample />, rootElement);
 ```

+You can copy and paste this code to [CodeSandBox](https://codesandbox.io/).
 Notice how `setState` gets an object as its parameter.
 This is okay for most state.
 However, in this example the next value of `this.state.on` depends on the current value of `this.state.on`.

 The [recommended way](https://twitter.com/dan_abramov/status/816394376817635329) of updating `state` in React based on previous state is using updater functions instead of objects.
 I first read this in [“Using a function in setState instead of an object”](https://medium.com/@wisecobbler/using-a-function-in-setstate-instead-of-an-object-1f5cfd6e55d1) by [Sophia](https://medium.com/@wisecobbler), which is a great article 👏🏻.